notofonts/noto-docs/src/miniarticles/NotoSansAvestan.md

 # Noto Sans Avestan

-Noto Sans Avestan is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Avestan_ script.
+Noto Sans Avestan is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Avestan_ script.

 Noto Sans Avestan has multiple weights, contains 76 glyphs, and supports 71 characters from the Unicode block Avestan.